MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csac-resize-cp.md

 Agents can increase or decrease the width of the communication panel for a specific channel by dragging the right edge of the communication panel to the left or right.
 The resized width of the communication panel is channel specific.

-For agents to resize the communication panel, perform the following steps:
+Do the following steps to enable the resizing of the communication panel:

 1. In Customer Service admin center, select **Miscellaneous** in **Operations**.
 1. Select **Manage** for **New and upcoming features**.
 The **New and upcoming features** page appears.
-1. Select  **Resizable Communication Panel**
+1. Select  **Resizable Communication Panel**.

 ## Next steps
 [View the communication panel for conversations](oc-conversation-control.md)